You are at the top of the page

 Image: Hampton Court Palace in the early 20th century.
 Sophia regularly walked her dogs in the palace grounds while she lived at Faraday House. © Historic Royal Palaces

-Like her sisters Bamba and Catherine, Sophia inherited the sizeable fortune of £23,000 from her father.
+Like her sisters, Sophia inherited the sizeable sum of £23,000 from her father.
 This was arguably a mere fraction of the wealth they could have expected from their patrimony.
+However, it meant that the women were independently wealthy, leaving them free to pursue their own interests.

-In 1896 Queen Victoria gave Princess Sophia Faraday House, then part of the Hampton Court Estate, as a grace and favour residence.
-The Queen also granted her an allowance of £200 a year to maintain it.
+In 1896, Queen Victoria gave Princess Sophia Faraday House, then part of the Hampton Court Estate, as a grace and favour residence plus £200 a year to maintain it.

 While not the palatial surroundings her birth might have afforded her, Faraday House at least gave her the security of a home and a place to entertain.